-The average cost to study PhD in New Zealand is nearly NZ $6,698.00 per annum.
+In New Zealand, the average cost to study PhD is nearly NZ $6,698.00 per annum.

 In Australia, The average total cost of doing a PhD in science is nearly AUS $60,562; in Business it is nearly AUS $55,730 and in Arts it is nearly AUS $54,764 for the entire duration of the programme.